On Doubly Robust Inference for Double Machine Learning in Semiparametric Regression: Inference when only one nuisance parameter is estimated consistently

-One can also show that the drift is $o_P(1)$ if $\hat{m}(L)$ converges to $m_0(L)$ but $g^*(L)\neq g_0(L)$.
+One can also show that the drift is $o_P(1)$ if $\hat{m}$ converges to $m_0$ but $g^*\neq g_0$.
 Hence the drift shrinks to zero if one of the two estimators converges to the truth, regardless of which one.
 Furthermore, the empirical process term will not be affected, and so long as one nuisance parameter is estimated correctly, the linear term continues to be mean zero and asymptotically normal.
 This property is known as \textit{doubly robust consistency}, since the consequence is that $\hat{\theta}$ is consistent so long as one of the nuisance estimators is also consistent.

 A stronger condition than doubly robust consistency is \textit{doubly robust asymptotic linearity} \citep{benkeser2017doubly}.
 This is necessary in order to obtain valid parametric-rate tests and confidence intervals, in addition to a consistent estimator of $\theta_0$.
-In this context, an estimator is doubly robust asymptotically linear if either $\sqrt{P[\{g_0(L_i)-\hat{g}(L_i)\}^2]}=o_P(1)$ or $\sqrt{P[\{m_0(L_i)-\hat{m}(L_i)\}^2]}=o_P(1)$ (or both) and the drift and empirical process terms are $o_P(n^{-1/2})$.
-The DML estimator will not typically possess this property; assuming only e.g. that $\hat{g}(L)$ is estimated using ML and converges to $g_0(L)$ at a rate $n^{-\kappa}$ for $\kappa<1/2$, the drift is $o_P(n^{-\kappa})$.
-A special case occurs when $\hat{g}(L)$ is obtained by fitting a parametric model, since then the drift can be shown to be asymptotically linear using the delta method.
-Without this additional structure, the drift is not typically asymptotically linear.
+In this context, an estimator is doubly robust asymptotically linear if either $\norm{\hat{g}-g_0}_{P,2}=o_P(1)$ or $\norm{\hat{m}-m_0}_{P,2}=o_P(1)$ (or both) and the drift and empirical process terms are $o_P(n^{-1/2})$.
+The standard doubly robust estimator will not typically possess this property; assuming only e.g. that $\norm{\hat{g}-g_0}_{P,2}=o_P(n^{-\kappa})$ for $\kappa<1/2$, then the drift is also $o_P(n^{-\kappa})$.
+Without additional parametric structure, the drift is not typically asymptotically linear.
+Since the drift now contributes to the first order behaviour of the estimator, the resulting estimator of $\theta_0$ may inherit non-negligible bias from the data-adaptive estimator $\hat{m}$.